chiboycalix/medida-todo-list/README.md

 Also, create both a Realtime Database and a Firestore Database in your firebase console.

-The Realtime database will store the extra information (like `name` for our application), provided by a user while registering using the Email/Password Provider.
+The Realtime database will store the users with the extra information (like `name` for our application), provided while registering using the Email/Password Provider.

 Firestore Database will store the rest of the collections we create for our project